Skip to content

 In the example above, the status of the first endpoint is UP, meaning Prometheus can successfully fetch data from the node.
 The second endpoint shows DOWN, indicating an error (hover over the error label for details).

-When the status of the monitored java-tron nodes is normal, you can monitor the indicator data through visualization tools such as Grafana or Promdash, etc. This article will use grafana to display the data:
+When the status of the monitored java-tron nodes is normal, you can monitor the metrics through visualization tools such as Grafana.
+This article will use Grafana to display the data:

 Deploy Grafana